-Key Nutrients that Prevent Hair Loss
+Key Nutrients That Prevent Hair Loss

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 We all love our hair and we do plenty of hair care routines to keep it shiny and strong.
-However, treating from the outside might not be enough to keep it strong or prevent hair loss.
+However, treating from the outside might not be enough to keep it strong or to prevent hair loss.
 A holistic approach to hair health is essential to prevent receding hair.
 Feeding your hair with key nutrients is key to a beautiful hair.

 Another essential nutrient is copper.
 Notice the ends of your hair start splitting up?
 It’s due to the lack of copper.
 It’s a kind of trace mineral, but your hair also needs other minerals in molar amounts.
-Along with enzymes and other proteins, they rebuild ligaments, tendons, hair and nails, to name a few.
+Along with enzymes and other proteins, they rebuild ligaments, tendons, hair, and nails, to name a few.

 Another sign of unhealthy hair is its being brittle.
 Silica is essential to maintaining your hair’s durability.
 It’s primarily found in leafy vegetables and whole grains.
 However, silica depletes as we age, so it would be best to take supplements with the micronutrient.